About the Author

 It may take the Board a couple of weeks to receive your fingerprints, and an extra ten days for the Ohio Board to review your application.

-In total, it should be about 60 days from the time you send your application until you eventually get approved and licensed.
+In total, it should be about 60 days from the time you submit your application electronically until you eventually get approved and licensed.

 Yet, this can take a lot longer if the State Medical Board of Ohio is overloaded with applications, if you forget to submit the proper documents, or if you don’t pay the fee.